KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 * uses external search engines directly
 * uses search from `bubbles://home`
 * uses websites that request passkey or WebAuthn authentication through the platform browser flow
-* uses the managed update flow when the build is configured with an update server
+* uses browser update features when they are enabled for the build

 When the user performs a search from `bubbles://home`, the application may contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions on that internal page.